A multiple criteria methodology for priority based portfolio selection: Interaction with actors involved: A behavioral and socio-technical approach

 \end{enumerate}

-This classification leads to finding the weights, denoted by $w_{j}^{1}$ for $j=1,\ldots,8$, and presented in Table \ref{tab:weightstable}.
+This classification leads to find the weights denoted by $w_{j}^{1}$ and reported in Table \ref{tab:weightstable}.

-Anyway, after some comments and a quite long discussion, the expert provided also an additional ranking and classification.
-In particular, they felt that they could change the position in the ranking of some criteria, as follows:
+Anyway, after some comments and a quite long discussion, the specialist provided also an additional ranking and classification.
+In particular, they felt that they could change the position in the ranking of some criteria as follows:

-They also said that in this case they would not add any blank cards, and the distance between the first and the last level should be equal to 10.
-This different classification of criteria leads to a different set of weights, denoted by $w_{j}^{2}$, and presented in Table \ref{tab:weightstable}.
+They also said that in this case they will not add any blank cards and the distance between the first and the last level should be equal to 10.
+This different classification of criteria lead to a different set of weight called $w_{j}^{2}$ and reported in Table \ref{tab:weightstable}.